Ganburu/Cyber-Portfolio/README.md

 7. Bob Smith's workstation (we8105desk) was connected to a file server during the ransomware outbreak.
 What is the IPv4 address of the file server? **192.168.250.20**

-Search for SMB (Windows file sharing protocol) traffic from the infected device on the date in question.
-The "stats" SPL command can be used to count the most common destination IP for the SMB protocol.
+I searched filesharing traffic from the infected device on the date in question, and used the "stats" SPL command to count the most common destination IP for the filesharing.

 ![image](https://github.com/user-attachments/assets/c42447ba-1590-4f98-871b-6e876ac4b094)